There is a Reason Ethereum’s Ether is the #2 Coin By Market Cap

 There are some compelling reasons to buy Ethereum’s Ether, the #2 coin by market cap.
 Forget about ETH’s price relative to BTC.
 Think about the fundamentals.

 NOTE: This page was written when Ether had been stuck around $300 for some time.
-You’ll note that its price more than doubled since then.
-The price has changed, but the logic still applies 🙂
+You’ll note that the price has gone up and down since then, sometimes by large amounts.
+The price may change, but the logic applies regardless of market conditons 🙂

 If you are new to crypto, you probably heard about Bitcoin (and maybe ICOs), and have had your eye on the top coins by market cap.